ddc-java-10/android-project-proposal-jangevaert-design/docs/index.md

 ## Summary

 Replace this paragraph with one or more paragraphs summarizing the purpose and operation of the Android app you propose to develop in this project.
+This personalized safari app will guide guests of [Ajabu Adventures inc.](https://ajabu-adventures.com/) (Tanzania, East-Africa) through every step of their pre-, actual and post-travel.
+Guests will be prompted do download the app one week prior to their departure and will be assisted with different features depending on their calendar en location.

 ## Intended users